Purpose: to develop my painting skills with an iPad Pro, Apple Pencil and the Procreate app.

 The consequence was I was paid to do it.
 Here’s how it happened.

 The 100 Day project kicked off, Tuesday, April 19, 2016.
 According to Elle Luna, the founding organizer, the 100 day project is “a celebration of process that encourages everyone to participate in 100 days of making…it’s not about fetishizing finished products—it’s about the process.”

-I participated in its inaugural event in 2015.
+I participated in the inaugural 100 Day project in 2015.
 I hand lettered approximately 150 names of family and friends which I offered to all the people whose names I lettered.
 During the process I discovered that I like to make unconventional letters.

 I would illustrate familiar and unfamiliar places to learn the process of painting.

-Through social media I posted and shared my first building with family, friends, and arts and non-profit organizations in Warren.
+Through Instagram I posted and shared my first building with family, friends, and arts and non-profit organizations in Warren.
 I asked for subjects to paint.
-After I posted the third piece I was contacted by a local non-profit who wanted to know about the project.
+After I posted the third piece I was contacted by a local non-profit organization who wanted to know about the project.
 In late summer I was invited to exhibit in a group show.
 As that show was underway I was asked if I was interested in a solo gallery exhibit.
-Ah, yes!